Read This First

 Prompt 5: Which universities currently have strong programs in the philosophy of AI?

-The central claim is this: Several universities around the world are renowned for their strong programs in the philosophy of artificial intelligence (AI), often housed within broader departments such as philosophy, cognitive science, computer science, or interdisciplinary institutes.
+In plain terms: Several universities around the world are renowned for their strong programs in the philosophy of artificial intelligence (AI), often housed within broader departments such as philosophy, cognitive science, computer science, or interdisciplinary institutes.

 The Center for the Study of Language and Information (CSLI) and the Institute for Human-Centered Artificial Intelligence (HAI) both offer rich interdisciplinary research opportunities that include the philosophy of AI.